CosmicSage/hunter/README.md

 ## Installation
-You will need python and pip. install dependencies :
+You will need python and pip.
+Install dependencies with:
 ```bash
 pip3 install --trusted-host pypi.python.org -r requirements.txt
 ```